gahogg/Machine-Learning-Pokemon/README.md

 # Machine-Learning-Pokemon
 This program uses genetic algorithms and artificial intelligence to build the best Pokemon team.
 It is built using NumPy and SciPy for Python 3.
+Also uses a bit of Pandas to import some data from csv's.

 What does it do?